Policies and rules

 This section addresses a few common policy configurations and best practices.

-Use this rule action to explicitly prevent users from reaching an application behind Access.
+This action explicitly prevents users from reaching an application behind Access.
 Block actions enforce similar behavior to allow actions that contain an Exclude rule without the need to allow specific users.

 Use this rule action to bypass Access for a specific path of the application, a subset of users or for the entire application.
 The bypass rule action disables any Access enforcement for traffic that meets the defined rule criteria.